There are Lies, Darn Lies, and Phone Gremlins!

 Anyway, back to the phones: By the time we reached Phone#3, I think I was truly traumatized.

 The Proverbial U-turn: Upon making a U-turn, Phone #3 decided to ski across the dashboard, detach itself from its recharge cord, and fly out of Spike’s window as we were “happily” heading for the Corolla Horses.
-Mind you, this was after I had used the phone to take more than 30 minutes of storm footage and photos while crossing the world-renowned, engineering feat, 23-mile, and $18-toll Chesapeake Bay Bridge.
-I didn’t just capture a storm, but we were driving during a hurricane that was delivering torrential rains.
+Mind you, this was after I had used the phone to take more than 30 minutes of storm footage and photos while crossing the world-renowned engineering feat, 23-mile-long, and an 18-dollar toll Chesapeake Bay Bridge.
+A mouthful huh?
+It’s a really long bridge, on which, I didn’t just capture a storm, but we were driving during a hurricane that was delivering torrential rains.
 My phone, however, decided that a hurricane wasn’t exciting enough.
-So, it chose to fly out of the passenger-side window into an intersection and get squashed by on-coming traffic.
+So, it chose, instead, to fly out of the passenger-side window into an intersection and get squashed by oncoming traffic.

 Upon realizing that my phone may have flown the coop, disbelief wrenched through my soul.
 Nevertheless, I completed my U-turn and told Spike, “That didn’t just happen.
 The phone must be on the other side of your seat.”
 Of course, Spike just looked at me–I have no picture of his expression because the phone was gone.
 Two miles later, I found a safe place to pull over and search the Jeep.
 Hearing no Google directions and no news–as I had just commanded the phone to play the top stories of the day–I realized that the phone really did fly out of the window.
 I was in complete disbelief: a frozen state of existence with no comprehension.
 I recomposed myself and reluctantly returned to the intersection.
 I parked my Jeep, *stopped the traffic, walked into the cross-hairs of the street, and gathered my trusty crushed phone that responded, “Make a U-turn.”